-Recently, cases of inflammation of the heart (called myocarditis or pericarditis) have been reported very rarely after COVID-19 vaccines.
-This less common side effect has been reported in 3 to 17 cases per million after first vaccinations and in 12 to 34 cases per million for the second vaccination, based on international data for all 12-15 year olds.
-Many of these cases have been in boys and most of these people recovered and felt better following rest and simple treatments.
+Recently, cases of inflammation of the heart (called myocarditis or pericarditis) have been reported very rarely in the first week after COVID-19 vaccines.
+Most of these cases have been in younger men and are more common after the second vaccination.
+Most people recovered and felt better following rest and simple treatments.